Subjunctive mood: Spanish

 The subjunctive mood (subjuntivo) is a fundamental element of Spanish.
-Its spoken form makes use of it to a much larger degree than other Latin languages and it is in no case homonymous to any other mood.
-Furthermore, it is common to find long complex sentences almost entirely in the subjunctive.
+The spoken language makes use of it to a much larger degree than other Latin languages and it is in no case homonymous to any other mood.
+It is common to find long, complex sentences almost entirely in the subjunctive.

 The subjunctive is used in conjunction with impersonal expressions and expressions of emotion, opinion, desire or viewpoint.
 More importantly, it applies to most hypothetical situations, likely or unlikely, desired or not.
 Normally, only certitude of (or statement of) a fact will remove the possibility of its use.
 Unlike French, it is also used in phrases expressing the past conditional.
 The negative of the imperative shares the same form with the present subjunctive.

-Common introductions to the subjunctive would include the following:
+Common introductions to the subjunctive would include: